EXCLUSIVE-In the belly of the whale: Israeli sub simulates strike | Technology

 The crew are kept apprised of secret plans to create a sense of common cause, the senior officer said.
 Some analysts speculate the submarines may serve as so-called "second strike" platforms capable of launching nuclear missiles autonomously, a deterrent against a surprise attack.

-Leviathan's below-decks weapons section was off-limits to Reuters.
-So was the discussion of actual operations.
-Swinging the periscope to peer at cargo ships above, the captain ordered a deeper dive and a simulated attack.
+Reuters first sought permission from the Israeli military to sail on Dolphins in 2001 following Israeli media outings.
+Leviathan’s below-decks weapons section was off-limits to Reuters, as was discussion of actual operations.
+Under usual Israeli military censorship rules, deployment data and names of personnel were also barred from publication.
+As part of an attack-simulation drill, Leviathan's captain swung the periscope to peer at cargo ships above, then ordered a deeper dive.
 A control-room display showed Leviathan's torpedo tubes as "flooded", or ready for launch.

 Prayers precede Sabbath meals, with blessings over grape juice instead of wine.
 Purified seawater allows for regular showers and laundry by hand.
-A static bike, board games, and videos pass downtime.
-Cramped quarters mean junior submariners rotate three-to-a-bed.
+A static bike, board games and videos pass down time.
+Due to the cramped quarters, junior submariners rotate three-to-a-bed.
 On longer trips, some wear casual clothes, and everyone goes by first names except the captain and first mate.

 The Dolphins are among a handful of Israeli military units whose personnel must forfeit any other citizenships they hold, a precaution against pressure to spy for foreign powers.
-There is almost no "compartmentalization" during missions.
-The crew is kept apprised of secret plans to create a sense of common cause, the senior officer said.
+There is almost no "compartmentalisation" during missions.
+The crew are kept apprised of secret plans to create a sense of common cause, the senior officer said.

 Some analysts speculate the submarines may serve as so-called "second strike" platforms capable of launching nuclear missiles autonomously, a deterrent against a surprise attack.
 "It would be far more difficult to be sure of destroying submerged submarines," said Norman Friedman, a scholar with the U.S. Naval Institute.
 "If Israel were to deploy a submarine-launched missile, I would put my money on a cruise missile."